robcarver17/pysystemtrade/docs/production.md

 ### Automation options

 You can run pysystemtrade as a fully automated system, which does everything from getting prices through to executing orders.
 If running fully automated, [IBC](https://github.com/IbcAlpha/IBC) is very useful.
 But other patterns make sense.
-In particular you may wish to do your trading manually, after pulling in prices and generating optimal positions manually.
-It will also possible to trade manually, but allow pysystemtrade to pick up your fills from the broker rather than entering them manually.
+In particular, you may wish to do your trading manually, after pulling in prices and generating optimal positions manually.
+It will also be possible to trade manually, but allow pysystemtrade to pick up your fills from the broker rather than entering them manually.
 For example, you might not trust the system (I wouldn't blame you), it gives you more control, you might think your execution is better than an algo, you might be doing some testing, or you simply want to use a broker that doesn't offer an API.

 I suggest the following: